 Dr. Ari Rubinstein, a board-recognized surgeon and leading podiatrist, diagnoses and treats the underlying causes of heel pain at Lower Westchester Foot & Ankle, located in White Plains, New York.
 Offering a full scope of non-invasive conventional and alternative approaches to heel pain, and when necessary, surgery.
 92% of patients undergoing our unique conservative approach return to normal activity within 6 weeks.
 If you’re experiencing heel pain, seek a diagnosis from the specialists at Lower Westchester Foot & Ankle.
 The practice treats patients from White Plains, as well as, the neighboring communities of Scarsdale, Harrison, Eastchester, Ardsley, Hartsdale, and Mamaroneck.
-Call or book a consultation appointment online.
+Call or book online.

 Heel pain most often affects the backside or underside the heel.
 It is seldom a symptom of a serious condition but, it can interfere with normal activities, particularly when a person has to be on their feet and exercise.
 Like with any pain, a person should see a doctor if it becomes chronic.

 Patients complain of pains, aches, and soreness in the heel, bottom of the heel, back of the heel, arch pain and side of foot pain.
 Others feel clicking and rubbing in the shoe, heel, and ankle.
 Patients often also have tightness in the calf and knee.
 Some feel like they are avoiding walking on their heels, and try to walk on their toes.

 What Are Some of the Causes of Chronic Heel Pain?

 The most common causes of chronic heel pain are a plantar fasciitis and Achilles tendinitis.
 Other causes can include:

 - Achilles tendon rupture

 - Haglund’s deformity